pp21/CCoLBP-for-Face-PAD/README.md

     "Multiresolution gray-scale and rotation invariant texture classification with local binary patterns," IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 24, no. 7, pp. 971–987, Jul.
 2002.

-The implementation of CCoLBP is licensed to Fei Peng, Le Qin and Min Long, College of Computer Science and Electronic Engineering, Hunan University, Changsha, China.
+The implementation of CCoLBP is licensed to Peng Fei, Qin Le, and Long Min, College of Computer Science and Electronic Engineering, Hunan University, Changsha, China.
 College of Computer and Communication Engineering, Changsha University of Science and Technology, Changsha, China.